singh-man/books/crackingTheCoding/17_hard.md

 Therefore, let's focus on reducing that O(D²)  factor.
 That is the "bottleneck" in our solution.
 Specifically, this means that, given a document docA, we want to find all documents with some similarity-and we want to do this without "talking" to each document.

 What would make a document similar to docA?
-That is, what characteristics define the documents with similarity > O?
+That is, what characteristics define the documents with similarity > 0?

 Suppose docA is {14,  15,  100,  9,  3}.
 For a document to have similarity > 0, it needs to have a 14, a 15, a 100, a 9, or a 3.
 How can we quickly gather a list of all documents with one of those elements?